p-repair/prepair/README.md

-# Landing page for (p)repair
+# (p)repair

-This is the landing page of (p)repair, a Cooperative platform to federate people and companies around reparation.
+(p)repair is a Cooperative platform to federate people and companies around reparation.

 *This is a work in progress, please look at the `develop` branch for ongoing development.*